Universal health care by country: Burkina Faso

 Burkina Faso provides universal healthcare to citizens through a system called Universal Health Insurance (AMU)—administered by two bodies, one for civilians and the other for the armed forces.

-Egypt

-Egypt is working toward a universal system in phases.
-The rollout was originally expected to take until 2032 but is now slated to be finished by 2027.
-Egypt operates a system of public hospitals and clinics through the Ministry of Health.
-Egyptian citizens can receive treatment at these facilities free of charge.
-However, those Egyptians who can afford it prefer to pay out of pocket for private healthcare.

-Ghana

-Ghana operates the National Health Insurance Scheme to provide citizens with health insurance.
-The level of premiums citizens must pay varies according to their level of income.
-Currently only 54% of Ghanaians are covered by the NHIS, but in 2020 Ghana committed to extending essential health services to 80% of the population by 2030.
-Most medical facilities are run directly by the Ministry of Health or Ghana Health Service.

 Mauritius

-The Government of Mauritius operates a system of medical facilities that provide treatment to citizens free of charge.
+The government of Mauritius operates a system of medical facilities that provide treatment to citizens, free of charge.

-Morocco

-Morocco operates a public health sector run by the government that operates 85% of the country's hospital beds.
-It deals mainly with the poor and rural populations, who cannot afford private healthcare.
-In addition, a non-profit health sector operated by the National Social Security Fund covers 16% of the population.
-Private medical care is available for those who can afford it.
-Morocco is currently building a universal healthcare system, which is slated to cover the entire population by the end of 2022.

 Rwanda

 Rwanda operates a system of universal health insurance through the Ministry of Health called Mutuelle de Santé (Mutual Health), a system of community-based insurance where people pay premiums based on their income level into local health insurance funds, with the wealthiest paying the highest premiums and required to cover a small percentage of their medical expenses, while those at the lowest income levels are exempt from paying premiums and can still utilize the services of their local health fund.
 In 2012, this system insured all but 4% of the population.

 Seychelles

-The Government of Seychelles operates a system of medical facilities that provide treatment to citizens free of charge.
+The government of Seychelles operates a system of medical facilities that provide treatment to citizens, free of charge.